101 Ways to Save Money on Energy Bills

 44. Optimal temperatures

 Adjust your fridge and freezer temperatures to make sure your fridge is running optimally.
-The Food Safety Authority of Ireland’s recommended temperature for fridges is 4 degrees, and -18 degrees for freezers.
-Any cooler, and electricity will be wasted.
+The Food Safety Authority of Ireland's recommended temperature is 4ºC (39ºF) for fridges and -18ºC (0ºF) for freezers.
+If the settings are any cooler, electricity will be wasted.

 45. Clean the dishes with your dishwasher